 To avoid the chilly temperatures February brings a visit to Rijksmuseum is in order.
 The Rijksmuseum is a huge museum in Amsterdam that has over four floors and 80 different galleries.
 You can easily spend hours here seeing all the different artworks, artifacts and more!
 Most people don’t even see half the things due to its sheer size.

 Exploring this museum will transport you from the middle ages to the present with a wide range of exhibits.
 A visit to the Rijksmuseum is perfect if you find yourself visiting on a rainy day.

 Red Light District

 The Red Light District is one of Amsterdam’s most visited and oldest areas.
 The neon signs, red-light windows, and old bars transport you into a whole other world that must be experienced at least once.
-A visit here is not for everyone, and probably not a place to bring children, but while in Amsterdam it is one of the top things to do.
+A visit here is not for everyone, and probably not a place to bring children, but in Amsterdam it is one of the top things to do.
 The Red Light District has a shady reputation, however, the area is quite safe and more a touristy spot than anything else.

 Van Stapele Cookies

 After exploring the city a sweet treat is in order, and there is no better place for one than Van Stapele.
 This is a very famous cookie shop in Amsterdam that only serves one type of cookie – chocolate with white chocolate on the inside.
 The cookies are baked fresh daily and the recipe has been perfected to offer an amazing cookie that is soft and sweet.

 Van Stapele has become so popular that there is often a line to get in!
 What’s nice about visiting in February is that this line is significantly shorter than in the warmer months.